PaulDMendoza/DiabloIIIUptimeTracker/ReadMe.txt

 This is a site that monitors the status of Diablo 3 servers and how often they are up or down.
 This site is running at http://www.diablo3downtime.com.

 This is built using ASP.NET MVC 3 and a Windows service for the polling of the site.
+The visualization is all done using Flotr2 JavaScript libary.
+This only supports browsers like IE9, Firefox and Chrome.

 Copyright (C) 2012 Paul Mendoza